Three-generation solutions of equations of motion in heterotic supergravity

 \section{Introduction}

 The origin of three-generation quarks and leptons is one of the mysteries of the standard model.
 There may be an answer in compactifications of the extra dimensions in the superstring theories.
-Since the mid-'80s, supersymmetric compactifications, like Calabi-Yau manifolds~\cite{Candelas:1985en}, are mainly considered in this context.
-In particular, toroidal orbifold compactifications, which are singular limits of certain Calabi-Yau compactifications, have been well studied to derive three-generation models, e.g. Refs.~\cite{Ibanez:1987sn,Libanov:2000uf,Frere:2000dc,Abe:2008fi,Abe:2008sx,Abe:2013bca,Abe:2015yva,Sakamoto:2020pev,Kobayashi:2022xsk,Kobayashi:2022tti,Imai:2022bke,Hoshiya:2020hki,Kikuchi:2022lfv,Kikuchi:2022psj}.
+Since the mid-1980s, supersymmetric compactifications like Calabi-Yau manifolds~\cite{Candelas:1985en} have mainly been considered in this context.
+In particular, toroidal orbifold compactifications, which are singular limits of certain Calabi-Yau compactifications, have been well studied to derive three-generation models; see, e.g., Refs.~\cite{Ibanez:1987sn,Libanov:2000uf,Frere:2000dc,Abe:2008fi,Abe:2008sx,Abe:2013bca,Abe:2015yva,Sakamoto:2020pev,Kobayashi:2022xsk,Kobayashi:2022tti,Imai:2022bke,Hoshiya:2020hki,Kikuchi:2022lfv,Kikuchi:2022psj}.

 However, supersymmetry has not been discovered by collider experiments, so low-energy supersymmetry may not be a necessary condition.
 If supersymmetry is not assumed, we have to solve the equations of motion to find compact spaces (for discussions on the relation between the supersymmetry conditions and the equations of motion, see Refs. \cite{Ivanov:2009rh,Lechtenfeld:2010dr}).
-It is difficult in general since they are second-order non-linear partial differential equations.
+This is difficult in general since they are second-order nonlinear partial differential equations.